-Independent Contractor/Consultant contracts must adhere to, but are not limited to the following:
+In addition to the requirements outlined in Section 6.040 of this handbook, Independent Contractor/Consultant contracts must also adhere to the following:

 - Applicable requirements of the Grant Subaward must be incorporated into all Independent Contractor/Consultant contracts, - Subrecipients must require source documentation of Independent Contractors/Consultants that support contract billings.
 Time and attendance reports must support hours allocated.
 Travel vouchers detailing the purpose, time, and destination must support travel claims.
 Purchase orders, invoices, etc., must support operating costs claims.
-These requirements do not apply to fixed fee contracts, - Compensation, travel, and per diem rates must be specified in the Independent Contractor/Consultant's contract and must comply with this handbook or be more restrictive (see Section 4.065), - Performance must be measurable.
+These requirements do not apply to fixed fee contracts, - Compensation, travel, and per diem rates must be specified in the Independent Contractor/Consultant contract and must comply with this handbook or be more restrictive (see Section 4.065), - Performance must be measurable.
 Objectives and timetables must be clearly stated.
-Progress Reports must be required, at least quarterly, to ensure services are provided in compliance with the contract, - Dual compensation (i.e., payment to a party more than once for the same work) must be specifically excluded, and - Settlement of disputes between Subrecipients and the Independent Contractor/Consultant is the responsibility of the Subrecipient.

-Cal OES is not responsible for, nor obligated to, the Independent Contractor/Consultant and will not intervene in disputes between the Independent Contractor/Consultant and the Subrecipient.
+Progress Reports must be required, at least quarterly, to ensure services are provided in compliance with the contract. - Dual compensation (i.e., payment to a party more than once for the same work) must be specifically excluded, and - Settlement of disputes between Subrecipients and the Independent Contractor/Consultant is the responsibility of the Subrecipient. - Cal OES is not responsible for, nor obligated to, the Independent Contractor/Consultant and will not intervene in disputes between the Independent Contractor/Consultant and the Subrecipient.